 technical certificate means a certificate in relation to a specific building standard applicable to, or any other technical aspect of, the construction or demolition of a building or incidental structure that is the subject of an application for a building permit, demolition permit, occupancy permit or building approval certificate.

 [Section 3 amended: No. 37 of 2012 s.
 4 and 33; No. 30 of 2018 s.
-121.]
+121; No. 32 of 2018 s.
+192.]

 4. Term used: independent building surveyor